 So get out there with your pup and enjoy this summer, friends … and rest assured that we’ve got great (healthy!) ways for you … and your dog … to stay cool, even on the very doggiest of Dog Days!

 - 1 1/2 cups finely chopped, cooked chicken (see note)

 - In a medium bowl, mix chicken and yogurt until thoroughly combined.

-- Drop mixture by the ½ tablespoon onto a parchment-lined baking sheet.
-Using the back of a spoon, slightly flatten each treat into a thin disc.
+- Drop mixture by the 1/2 tablespoon onto a parchment-lined baking sheet.
+Using the back of a spoon, slightly flatten each treat into a thin disk.